 Employers are Free to Hire the Most Qualified Applicant

-Employers can often misread the ADA's anti-discriminatory intentions as requiring them to give people with disabilities special treatment.
-The ADA does not require an employer to give any preferential consideration to a disabled applicant over other qualified applicants.
-An employer is free to select the most qualified applicant available.
+Employers can often misread the ADA's anti-discriminatory intentions as requiring them to give people with disabilities special treatment, but an employer is free to select the most qualified applicant available.
 The key point to remember is that the ADA is trying to ensure that such a decision is based on sound, business-related reasons and not on a person's disability.

 Finally, the Equal Employment Opportunity Commission (EEOC) has offered a number of example questions that you can and cannot ask in an interview.

 - Have you ever had or been treated for any of the following conditions or diseases?
 (Followed by a checklist of various diseases or conditions.)

 - Have you ever been treated by a psychologist or psychiatrist?
 If so, for what?

 - Do you suffer from any health-related condition that might prevent you from performing this job?

 - How many days were you absent from work because of illness last year?
 (You may, however, tell the applicant what your attendance requirements are and then ask whether he or she will be able to meet those requirements.)

 - Do you have any physical defects that preclude you from doing certain types of things?

 - Do you have any disabilities or impairments that might affect your ability to do the job?